WBW462/frontend-nanodegree-mobile-portfolio/README.md

 Inserted Cache-Control to cache and resuse previously fetched resources to improve Performance.

 Application should run by opening the index.html file with a browser.
 When Bill's Pizzaria is selected, a new webpage will load allowing you to choose the types of pizzas available and size.
-A pizza slider lever is avaiable to give an idea of the size of the pizza.
+A pizza slider lever is available to give an idea of the size of the pizza.